practical-scientific-computing/practical-scientific-computing.github.io/shell/01-basics.md

 timeroom
 ```

-Many folks will modify their prompt to include all this information in the
+Many folks will modify their prompt to include all this information so they
-prompt so they don't lose track of who and where they are so some prompts may
+don't lose track of who and where they are so some prompts may look like:
-look like:

 ``` bash
 [prismo@timeroom: /home/prismo] $
 ```

-but for brevity, examples here will just use `$` and sometimes maybe `#` as the
+but for brevity, examples here will use just `$` and sometimes maybe `#` as the
 shell prompt.

 ## Getting Help